-A motion to suspend standing orders may also identify the specific standing orders to be suspended.
-In the event of suspension those standing orders prescribed in statute will continue to apply, such as the quorum requirements.
+A motion to suspend standing orders may be taken before or during a debate.
+The motion to suspend standing orders must also identify the specific standing orders to be suspended.

+Please Note: in the event of suspension, those standing orders prescribed in statute will continue to apply, such as the quorum requirements.